janstarke/evtxgrep/README.md

 FLAGS:
     -h, --help           Prints help information
     -i, --ignore-case    ignore case
-    -O, --or             combine filters non-inclusively (use OR instead of AND, which is the default) -V, --version        Prints version information
+    -S, --sorted         sort records based on their event record id -O, --or             combine filters non-inclusively (use OR instead of AND, which is the default) -V, --version        Prints version information